123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 ON
   od.pizza_id = pp.pizza_id
 ```
-The total revenue of the entire year is 817,860.05$.
+The total revenue for the entire year is $817,860.05.

 ```sql
 SELECT